Craig Alanson: Career

 In 2017 Alanson wrote a standalone novella called Trouble in Paradise, expanding on the events that take place between books three and four in the ExForce series.
 The novella laid the foundations for a short spin-off series set within the same fictional universe, entitled Mavericks.
-In 2019, Alanson committed to write a total of fourteen novels for Expeditionary Force and three Mavericks novels, though the third Mavericks novel was later revised as an ExForce title making it fifteen books in total for ExForce and two for Mavericks.
-Alanson published the final book, Failure Mode, in December 2022.
+In 2019, Alanson committed to write a total of fourteen novels for Expeditionary Force and three Mavericks novels, though the third Mavericks novel was later revised as an ExForce title making it fifteen books in total for ExForce and two for Mavericks..
+Alanson had originally decided to write 13 books in the series, but later continued beyond with the publication of Aftermath (book 16) in December 2023, followed by Task Force Hammer (book 17) and Gateway (book 18).

 In 2017, Alanson released the audiobooks of the other two novels he had originally self-published alongside Columbus Day in 2016; a standalone young adult science-fiction story called Aces and an epic fantasy novel called Ascendant, the first book in the Ascendant trilogy.
 The Ascendant audiobooks were narrated by Tim Gerard Reynolds.

 In 2019, the Homefront story within the Expeditionary Force series was released as an audio drama starring Star Trek alumni Kate Mulgrew, Zachary Quinto and Robert Picardo along with the audiobook narrator R.C.
 Bray.
 Alanson has expressed a desire to write and release a novelization of the play.
 In 2019, the Expeditionary Force series was optioned by Milmar Pictures for a Television series.

 The audiobook for the twelfth novel in the series, Breakaway, debuted at number one on Audible for audio fiction and reached No. 5 on The New York Times Best Seller list in June 2021.
 The thirteenth book in series, Fallout, also debuted at number one on Audible for audio fiction when it was released in December 2021, and reached No. 10 on the New York Times Best Seller list.

 Alanson has announced that after completing ExForce in 2022, his next series will be an urban fantasy called Convergence, with the first book in the series also called Convergence.
 In June 2022, Alanson announced on an AMA Reddit that while the ExForce series will officially end after book 15, he will write at least one additional novella set in the same fictional universe.
+In May 2023, Alanson announced at the end of the latest Convergence audio book that Expeditionary Force would be returning for a further 3 books in the main series, with book 16 being available for pre-order on Audible the following week.